jaredpetersen/ghostlab42reboot/documentation/functions/setdisplaybrightness.md

-# setDisplayBrightness(int digits, int brightness)
+# setDisplayBrightness(int displayID, int brightness)
 ### Description
 Changes the brightness level of the display via a percentage.

 ### Parameters
-digits: The display to write to.
-Input 4 for the four-segment display or 6 for the six-segment display.
+displayID: Unique identifier for the display that is to have its brightness set.
+Input 1 for the four-digit display, 2 for the smaller four-digit display, or 3 for the six-digit display.

 brightness: The brightness level of the display as a percentage (ex.
 100 = 100%, 25 = 25%, etc.).